idonotknowwhatiamdoing/ECE253/README.md

 - `*_clahe.png` - CLAHE enhanced
 - `*_comparison.png` - Side-by-side comparison

+Corresponding analysis is hard coded to look for `ECE253/lowlight/output` (i.e., `output` exists in `lowlight` subdirectory).
+You can either change this path in the `.ipynb` or use the same expected path structure.

 #### Zero-DCE Method

 Apply Zero-DCE deep learning-based enhancement for low-light images: